Sunday, December 22, 2024

 However, it’s important to note that not all dark soy sauces are the same.
 Some are more intense and may overpower the other flavors in your beef stew.
 Look for a dark soy sauce that is labeled as “cooking” or “seasoning” soy sauce, as these are specifically formulated for use in cooking and will not be too overpowering.
 Additionally, if you prefer a milder flavor, you can mix light and dark soy sauce together to achieve a balance of saltiness and sweetness.

-See also Beef Stew Turnips Crock Pot
+See also Beef Stew Tastes Oily

 How to make your own Asian-style broth for a more authentic flavor